ShanikwaH/ai-bi-dashboard/docs/README.md

 - ✅ Focus on strategic insights, not data wrangling
 - ✅ Get answers in seconds, not hours
 - ✅ Professional reports with one click
+- ✅ Clean messy data with SQL templates
+- ✅ No manual Excel cleaning needed

 ### For Managers
 - ✅ Democratize data access across team
 - ✅ Reduce dependency on technical specialists
 - ✅ Make faster, data-driven decisions
 - ✅ Quantifiable ROI from day one
+- ✅ Consistent data quality standards

 ### For Organizations
 - ✅ Lower cost than enterprise BI tools
 - ✅ Zero infrastructure requirements
 - ✅ Rapid deployment (hours, not months)
 - ✅ Scalable from startup to enterprise
+- ✅ Integrated data cleaning workflow

 ---

 ## 🔮 Future Vision

 Our mission is to make data analysis **accessible to everyone**, regardless of technical background.
-By combining AI with intuitive interfaces, we're democratizing business intelligence.
+By combining AI with intuitive interfaces and professional-grade SQL cleaning, we're democratizing business intelligence.

 **Join us in making data-driven decisions available to all!**